 [RELATED: Browse MCAT Class and Test Options by State ]

 The Duke School of Medicine is associated with the Duke Children’s Hospital and Health Center, one of the top children’s hospitals in the nation, giving medical students easy access to clinical experience in pediatrics.
 Students have many opportunities, both curricular and extracurricular, to experience working in pediatrics.
 Each student is required to complete a 6-week clerkship in pediatrics, and they can also choose to participate in selectives on a variety of pediatric topics such as adolescent health, pediatric neurology, etc. There are a variety of pediatric electives and subinternships available to students in their fourth year.
 Duke also has a student-run, school-supported group called the Pediatric Interest Group, which provides career counseling for future pediatricians and service activities.
 8 Duke medical students matched with pediatric residencies in 2019.
-The median GPA and MCAT score for the incoming class of 2019 was 3.86 and 518, respectively.

 With its larger class size of 270 entering MDs, UW School of Medicine received more than 9,000 applications, including more than 1,000 from WWAMI, the acronym for the region comprised of the states of Washington, Wyoming, Alaska, Montana, and Idaho.
 With a median MCAT score of 510, the entering class is made up primarily of residents of the five states the school is committed to supporting by building their physician workforce.
 One of the more popular specialties at UWSOM, 32 students matched into pediatrics residencies in 2018.

-Best Medical Schools by Major:
+Medical Schools by Specialty: